 Letting Go of People-Pleasing: The Journey Back to Your True Self

-We all need approval sometimes—it’s part of a healthy life and growth.
+We all need approval sometimes—it’s a natural part of healthy life and growth.
 We need our boss to approve our work so we can earn a living, our teachers to pass us so we can graduate, our clients to value our efforts, and our parents to be proud of us.
 That kind of approval is about accountability and excellence—it helps us grow.

 However, when the need for approval takes over—if you begin to silence yourself, overextend yourself, or feel anxious if someone isn't validating you—that’s when it becomes people-pleasing.